mahabatool1/My-Cozy-Book-Nook/README.md

 ## 📌 Overview

 My Cozy Book Nook is built for readers who want a simple and beautiful way to manage their books and discover new ones.
-It offers a personal library experience with cozy visuals, reading-focused tools, and AI-powered assistance to help users interact with their collection more naturally.
+It offers a personal library experience with cozy visuals, Reading ambience and playlist support , reading-focused tools, and AI-powered assistance to help users interact with their collection more naturally.

 ---